aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/30Version/Spreadsheet-Operations/encryption-and-decryption/unprotect-excel-file/_index.md

 | 404         | NotFound            | Specified workbook not found in the given folder/storage. |
 | 500         | InternalServerError | Unexpected server error.                                  |

-Each error returns a JSON object containing `Code` and `Message`.
+## How to Use the DeleteUnProtectWorkbook API with SDKs

+### DeleteUnProtectWorkbook API Specification

-The OpenAPI Specification defines a publicly accessible programming interface and lets you carry out REST interactions directly from a web browser.
+The [OpenAPI Specification](https://apireference.aspose.cloud/cells/#/Protection/DeleteUnProtectWorkbook) defines a publicly accessible programming interface and lets you carry out REST interactions directly from a web browser.

-## Cloud SDK Family
+You can use the cURL command‑line tool to access Aspose.Cells web services easily.
+The following example shows how to make calls to the Cloud API with cURL.

+### Use Aspose.Cells Cloud SDKs

 Using an SDK simplifies integration and reduces boiler‑plate code.
 Please check out the [GitHub repository](https://github.com/aspose-cells-cloud) for a complete list of Aspose.Cells Cloud SDKs.